-The City Council has expressed interest in obtaining state SB2 funds for the purpose of using the money toward the City's homelessness response programs.
+The City Council has expressed interest in obtaining state SB2 funds for the purpose of using the money toward the establishment of a homeless shelter/navigation center.
 One of the eligibility criteria for SB2 funds is to have a state Department of Housing and Community Development (HCD) certified Housing Element.
 The application period for the next round of SB2 funding is anticipated to begin in April 2020.
-On November 4, 2019, the City Council directed staff to prepare amendments to the Housing Element and BECSP and pursue HCD certification to become eligible for SB2 funding.
+The requested action is for the City Council to consider whether to direct staff to prepare an amendment to the Housing Element and an amendment to the Beach Edinger Corridor Specific Plan (BECSP) to include an affordable housing overlay.
+Adoption of an amendment to the Housing Element would be scheduled for a future City Council meeting with a noticed public hearing while an amendment to the BECSP would be scheduled for both future Planning Commission and City Council meetings with noticed public hearings.
+If adopted by the City Council, the amended Housing Element would be submitted to HCD for certification which would enable the City to be eligible for SB 2 funds.